KareemEH/JeopardyGame/README.md

 ## Things to Note
 * This project was made in in my third year of highschool, and was my first ever solo personal project.
-* There is a lot of copy and paste, which shows my(at the time) lack of software design knowledge.
 * Project was made using the python Tkinter library.

 ## How to run